digitalutsc/isle-dc/README.md

 DRUPAL_INSTALL_PROFILE=minimal
 ```

-In either case, run this command to make a local environment.
+In either case, run one of these commands to make a local environment.

 ```bash
 make local
 ```

+The former will create a starter site modeled off of https://sandbox.islandora.ca.

 If you already have a Drupal site but don't know how to export it,
 log into your server, navigate to the Drupal root, and run the following commands:

-- `drush config:export`
+- `make config-export`
 - `git init`
 - `git add -A .`
 - `git commit -m "First export of site"`